Lincoln National Park: Fauna

 The national park is home to a number of resident as well as migratory bird and animal species.
 Numerous kangaroos, wallabies and emus reside in the national park.
 Feral foxes were once common in the national park, endangering the existence of many native animals, however after an extensive baiting and culling program, their numbers have diminished.
 With the reduction in fox numbers, a rebound in goanna and bush stone curlew populations have been recorded.
 Brush-tailed bettongs and malleefowl have been reintroduced in the national park and are now becoming common.

-Migratory birds such as stints and sandpipers spend summer in the national park as part of their seasonal migrations from places as distant as the Arctic Circle and Siberia.
+Migratory birds such as red-necked stints and sandpipers spend summer in the national park as part of their seasonal migrations from places as distant as the Arctic Circle and Siberia.
 Southern right whales are visible in the water surrounding the national park during their seasonal migrations between July and November and Australian sea lions can be seen on rocks and small islands off the coast.